What's Your Money Mojo Type?

 Your parents spent money on necessities and rarely on pleasurable family activities.

-Would this phrase sum up your view on researching for purchasing decisions - "Is this really the best?
+Would this phrase sum up your view on researching for making important decisions - "Is this really the best?
 What am I missing since there MUST be more info?"

 If you went out to lunch with a friend would you enjoy paying the bill?

-Your financial needs are secondary to the financial needs of others.
+Your needs are secondary to the needs of others.

 You like to spend money on expensive gifts for your friends and family.